Anon-Planet/thgtoa/guide.md

 This OS is recommended by prominent figures such as Edward Snowden, PrivacyGuides.org.

 Qubes is the best option in this guide for people who are more comfortable with Linux and tech in general.
 But it has some downsides such as the lack of OS-wide plausible deniability, its hardware requirements, and its hardware compatibility.
 While you can run this on 4GB of RAM as per their requirements <sup>[[Archive.org]][363]</sup>, the recommended RAM is 16GB.
-I would recommend against using Qubes OS if you have less than 8GB of RAM.
+We would recommend against using Qubes OS if you have less than 8GB of RAM.
 If you want a comfortable experience, you should have 16GB, if you want a particularly enjoyable experience, you should have 24GB or 32GB.

 The reason for this RAM requirement is that each app will run in a different VM and each of those VM will require and allocate a certain amount of memory that will not be available for other apps.
 If you are running native Windows apps within Qubes OS Qubes, the ram overhead will be significant.